oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 The IRS, for the purposes of levying tax, places liability on those who receive net “income” greater than $400.
 See 1401(b).
 Net income is determined by subtracting your gross income (total income) from your losses.

-Importantly, self-employment income, subject to self-employment tax, is determined by the source of the income, not the taxpayer's status at the time income is realized.
-26 U.S.C.A. §§ 1401(a).
+Importantly, <a href="https://codes.findlaw.com/us/title-26-internal-revenue-code/26-usc-sect-1401.html">self-employment income</a>, subject to self-employment tax, is determined by the source of the income, not the taxpayer's status at the time income is realized.

 For example, you can’t take a job as a freelancer, quit the job, receive your last freelance check while working at McDonalds and decide to forgo self employment tax since you are now a W-2 worker.
 The source of the income must be a “trade or business” as described above.
 Below is a list of some unconventional income sources that can be taxed based on case law:

-1. Income obtained from religious work if Form 4361 is not filed in a timely manner.Gardner v.
-C.I.R., U.S.Tax Ct.2013, 2013 WL 892963\.
-More about this in the next section.
+1. Income obtained from religious work if Form 4361 is not filed in a timely manner.
+Gardner v.
+C.I.R., U.S.Tax Ct.2013, 2013 WL 892963.
-2. Income gained from selling capital like real estate if business earns profit, making it a primary means of generating income.
+2. Income gained from selling capital like real estate if your business makes it a primary means of generating income.
 Si Boo, LLC v.
 C.I.R., U.S.Tax Ct.2015, 2015 WL 468165.
 3. Income earned from Real Estate commissions.
 Jondahl v.
 C.I.R., U.S.Tax Ct.2005, 2005 WL 675444.
 4. Value-added income earned from cooperatives.
 Fultz v.
 C.I.R., U.S.Tax Ct.2005, 2005 WL 555269.
 5. Income earned running a business entity, including a solo law practice.
 6. Receiving profits from shares of caught fish with less than 10 crew members.
 Anderson v.
 C.I.R., T.C.M.
-(RIA) 2010-001 (Tax 2010), aff'd, (1st Cir.
-Mar.
-15, 2011).
+(RIA) 2010-001 (Tax 2010).

 <h3> Who is Exempt From the Self Employment Tax? </h3>

-According to section 1402 of the Tax Code, not everyone who would otherwise be considered self employed has to pay self-employment tax.
-Those who are exempt from self-employment tax include but are not limited to:
+Not everyone who would otherwise be considered self employed has to pay self-employment tax. <a href="https://www.law.cornell.edu/uscode/text/26/1402">Those who are exempt</a> from self-employment tax include but are not limited to:

 - “a duly ordained, commissioned, or licensed minister of a church or a member of a religious order . . .”,
 - Christian Science practitioners,